OlivierSohn/hamazed/BACKLOG.md

+- make game time scalable using a multiplicator. support changes from 1 to 0

 - make text visible in opengl
 - try round instead of square for walls.
-- make time scalable using a multiplicator. support changes from 1 to 0 use phantom type :
-    TimeSpec SystemTime
-    TimeSpec GameTime : should be used when adding periods

 - pause the game when hitting space. pause time also.

 - go back and forth in time.